hughdavenport/odinz/README.md

 I am developing this along side a [YouTube series](https://www.youtube.com/watch?v=d4Gjps5gIjw&list=PL5r5Q39GjMDfyTr-QAT0hU81j5ly1nTpB) where I will build this to play my copy of Zork.

 I will be following the [standards document](https://www.inform-fiction.org/zmachine/standards/current/overview.html), which has helpfully been [annotated to be clearer](https://zspec.jaredreisinger.com/).
 I will also use the [Infocom Toolkit (Z-tools)](https://inform-fiction.org/zmachine/ztools.html) as reference material, such as Txd the disassembler, and Infodump the story file parser.
+The saved game format implemented follows the [Quetzal format](https://inform-fiction.org/zmachine/standards/quetzal/index.html).

 Please leave any comments about what you liked.
 Feel free to suggest any features or improvements.